- Recognize safe procedures for arrival and departure.

 Teaching Children to Travel Safely

 It is your responsibility to make sure children know how to reach your program safely.
-They may ride a bus, walk, or ride a bike.
+They may ride in a car or on a bus, walk, or ride a bike.
 Teach children safety guidelines for each mode of transportation.
+You can use books or appropriate educational media to help teach about transportation safety.

 Monitor children’s compliance with safety guidelines.
 Talk to children about the importance of wearing helmets and following traffic laws.